MurrellGroup/ForwardBackward.jl/docs/src/index.md

 # ForwardBackward.jl

-ForwardBackward.jl is a Julia package for endpoint-conditioned sampling and interpolation of stochastic processes.
-It provides a framework for generating paths between two states that respect the underlying dynamics of various processes.
+ForwardBackward.jl is a Julia package for evolving discrete and continuous states under a variety of processes.

 ## Overview